WGBH-MLA/AAPB2/app/views/primary_source_sets/migrant-farmers/1-86-50gthzqh.md

-# Viewfilder: Los Braceros: Strong Arms to Aid the USA (2006)
+# Viewfinder: Los Braceros: Strong Arms to Aid the USA (2006)

 ## Thumbnail